reflector-network/reflector-contract/README.md

 ### Interface for Beam contract

 #### Copy and save it in your smart contract project as "reflector_beam.rs" file.
-This is the oracle client..
+This is the oracle client.

 ```rust
 /* reflector.rs */